A mathematical model of CAR-T cell therapy in combination with chemotherapy for malignant gliomas: Appendix

 \section{Appendix}

 In this appendix, we show the outcomes for the other combined protocols considered in the article.

-The first protocol that we considered here is the following: 5 TMZ +1 CAR-T +5 TMZ +1 CAR-T. For this protocol, median survival time is 638 days for $v=10^{9}$ and 673 days for $v=2\cdot 10^{9}$.
-Then, we have gains of $80$ and $115$ days.
+The first protocol that we considered here is the 5T1C5T1C protocol.
+For this protocol, median survival time is 638 days for $v=10^{9}$ and 673 days for $v=2\cdot 10^{9}$.
+Then, we have gains of $80$ and $115$ days {(see KM curves and the dynamics for the MVP in Figs. \ref{fig:f14} and \ref{fig:f15})}.

-Next, we consider the protocol 2CAR-T+10TMZ.
+Next, we consider the 2C10T protocol.
 Its median survival time is 641 days for $L_2v=10^{9}$ and 665 days for $L_2v=2\cdot 10^{9}$.
-Thus we have gains of 14.87\% and 19.18\%, i.e., $83$ and $107$ days, respectively (see KM curves in Fig. \ref{fig:f10}).
-We also present the dynamics of tumor cells for this protocol applied to the MVP \ref{fig:f11}: this protocol is less efficient in dealing with TMZ-resistant cells.
+Thus, we have gains of 14.87\% and 19.18\%, i.e., $83$ and $107$ days, respectively (see KM curves in Fig. \ref{fig:f10}).
+We also present the dynamics of tumor cells for this protocol applied to the MVP {(Fig. \ref{fig:f11})}.
+This protocol is less efficient in dealing with TMZ-resistant cells.

-Another protocol that we consider is 1CAR+T + 10 TMZ+ 1 CAR-T is 641 days for $L_2v=10^{9}$ and 665 days for $L_2v=2\cdot 10^{9}$ and 670 days for for $L_2v=2\cdot 10^{9}$.
-Thus we have gains of 14.87\% and 20.00\%, i.e., $83$ and $112$ days, respectively (see KM curves in Fig. \ref{fig:f10a}).
-We also present the dynamics of tumor cells for this protocol applied to the MVP \ref{fig:f11a}: this protocol is less efficient in dealing with TMZ-resistant cells.
+Another protocol that we consider is the 1C10T1C protocol.
+Its median survival is 641 and 670 days for $L_2v=10^{9}$ and $L_2v=2\cdot 10^{9}$, respectively.
+Thus, we have gains of 14.87\% and 20.00\%, i.e., $83$ and $112$ days, respectively (see KM curves in Fig. \ref{fig:f10a}).
+We also present the dynamics of the model variables for this protocol applied to the MVP in {Fig. \ref{fig:f11a}}: this protocol is less efficient in dealing with TMZ-resistant cells.

-Finally we consider the protocol 10 TMZ +2 CAR-T. Median survival time for this protocol is 603 days for $v=10^{9}$ and 630 days for $v=2\cdot 10^{9}$.
-Thus we have gains of $45$ and $72$ days.
+Finally, we consider the protocol 10T2C.
+Median survival time for this protocol is 603 days for $v=10^{9}$ and 630 days for $v=2\cdot 10^{9}$.
+Thus, we have gains of $45$ and $72$ days {(see Figs. \ref{fig:f16} and \ref{fig:f17})}.